Religion, Ethnicity, and Economy in the Roman East

-I am currently putting the final touches on three volumes that deal with social and economic relations in ancient Judaism and Christianity.
-The first is entitled Elite Power and Social Change in Early Roman Palestine.
+I am currently putting the final touches on another book that examines literary and archaeological evidence for institutional economic change during the first generations of Roman rule in Palestine, Elite Power and Social Change in Early Roman Palestine.
 This book draws on the social sciences, and especially New Institutional Economics, to analyze the role of Jewish/Judaean elites in the early stages of the incorporation of Palestine into the Roman Empire between 63 BCE and 70 CE.
 Focusing on archaeological data (including epigraphic, numismatic, and documentary sources), literary sources, and comparative evidence from other eastern Roman provinces, I argue that, while all provincial subjects contributed to cultural and economic change, elites had disproportionate power in provincial incorporation.
 This power of elites was economic, political, and ideological.
 They exercised this power by attaining political positions, controlling tax assessment and collection, playing a part in market oversight, specifying private property laws, and (in the case of priestly elites) through their control over the economics of the Jerusalem Temple.
 They expressed this power through a distinctive class culture that differentiated them from nonelties and connected them with networks of elites across the Roman East and as far as Rome itself.

-The third project I am presently working on is a volume of essays that I am co-editing with Michael Flexsenhar and Steven Friesen.
+I am also currently co-editing a volume of essays on similar topics with Michael Flexsenhar and Steven Friesen.
 Its tentative title is Religion and Class in Antiquity: Explorations of Jewish and Christian Writings in Their Social Contexts.
 Many of the contributors to this volume have been involved in panels that we have organized at the Society of Biblical Literature annual meetings in recent years in order to stimulate more historically rigorous and theoretically nuanced discussions of the social and economic contexts of ancient Jewish and Christian texts.
 The authors in this volume represent a diverse group of specialists in the study of ancient Judaism and Christianity who are concerned with the categories that we use to study antiquity.
 While not all of the contributors agree on a definition of “class,” or whether “class” is even a useful category for the study of ancient religious traditions, they all agree that the question of whether we use “class” categories or alternatives deserves much more attention than it has received from historians.

-The Psalms of Solomon: Texts, Contexts, and Intertexts (co-edited by Patrick Pouchelle).
+The Psalms of Solomon: Texts, Contexts, and Intertexts (co-edited by Patrick Pouchelle and Kenneth Atkinson).
 SBL Early Judaism and Its Literature Series.
-Atlanta, GA: Society of Biblical Literature.
-In press.
+Atlanta, GA: Society of Biblical Literature Press.
+In preparation.

 Refereed Journal Articles:

-“Ezekiel’s Exagoge and the Politics of Hellenistic Theater: Mosaic Hegemony on a Ptolemaic Model” (with Jonathan MacLellan), Journal of Ancient Judaism.
+“Ezekiel’s Exagoge and the Politics of Hellenistic Theater: Mosaic Hegemony on a Ptolemaic Model” (co-authored by Jonathan MacLellan), Journal of Ancient Judaism.
 Special issue on “Jews and Drama.”
 Guest-edited by Sandra Gambetti and Lutz Doering.
 In press.

 “Paul’s Freedom and Moses’ Veil: Moral Freedom and the Mosaic Law in 2 Cor.
 3.1-4.6 in Light of Philo,” Journal for the Study of the New Testament 37 (2015): 267-289.